ASaiM/hmp_mock_tests/doc/report/report.md

     \label{family_pca}
 \end{figure}

 ASaiM framework gives taxonomic results which are more accurate, complete (until species level) and statistically supported (based on more sequences) than *EBI metagenomics*.
-Moreover, community structure found with ASaiM framework is close to expected community structure of these mock datasets.
+Moreover, community structure found with ASaiM framework is close to expected community structure of the mock datasets.

 ## Functional analyses